odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 As we mentioned, the **HTTP exchange** and **rendering** phases are the ones that we're mostly going to cover, as they provide the largest number of **attack vectors** for malicious users.
-In the next article, we're going to take a deeper look at the HTTP protocol, and try to understand what measures we should take in order to secure HTTP exchanges.
+In the next article, we're going to take a deeper look at the HTTP protocol and try to understand what measures we should take in order to secure HTTP exchanges.

 {% assign prev_title="Introduction" %}